DataDog/hiring-engineers/answers.md

 mysql: [Warning] Using a password on the command line interface can be insecure.
 MySQL grant - OK`

-Adjusting `/etc/datadog-agent/conf.d/mysql.d/conf.yaml` per docs -- couple of WARNINGS on sudo service datadog-agent status
+Adjusting `/etc/datadog-agent/conf.d/mysql.d/conf.yaml` per docs -- couple of WARNings on sudo service datadog-agent status